davidruvolo51/browsertools/README.md

 **2. Load the `js_handlers.R` file**

-Anywhere outside of the shiny server and ui, load the R file.
+Anywhere outside of or inside of the shiny server, load the R file.

 ```r
 source("js_handlers.R")